How The Peregrine Fund is helping

 The young falcons grow up quickly.
 When they hatch, they are covered with fluffy white down and have very large feet in proportion to their bodies!
 But in just 5-6 weeks, the falcons are fully feathered and ready to fly.
 Even their feet, though still large, look just right for their bodies.
 After the young falcons fledge, or fly for the first time, they still stay with their parents for a few months before leaving the adults’ territory.
 These few months are spent learning to hunt and to survive on their own.

 During the entire nesting season, the adult Peregrine Falcons are very territorial.
 They dive and chase after almost anything that comes close to their young, including birds and other raptors much bigger than they are!
 They often emit loud cacking sounds as they dive after, and sometimes hit, any intruders that dare to enter their territory.

 Though making an extraordinary comeback after the banning of DDT and conservation actions by many organizations and individuals, the Peregrine Falcon is still not very common in Idaho.
 According to the Idaho Fish and Game Department, fewer than 30 historic nesting sites for these species were ever identified.
 Despite the fact that a pair is nesting on a tall building in downtown Boise, populations within Idaho are found mostly in the central and eastern portion of the state.

 The World Center for Birds of Prey is home to several Peregrine Falcons that help make our raptor education program a fun family event.
-During our fall flight shows, guests are treated to the sight of a Peregrine Falcon – one of the fastest animals on Earth – flying swiftly over the open fields behind the amphitheater or maneuvering deftly among the crowd.
-Inside the visitor center, you will be able to see one of these falcons on display, giving you a close up view of this incredibly beautiful raptor.
+During our fall flight shows, guests are often treated to the sight of a falcon (Peregrine or other species) flying swiftly over the open fields behind the amphitheater or maneuvering deftly among the crowd.
+Inside the visitor center, you will see falcons on display, giving you a close up view of these incredibly beautiful raptors.